wanx-troopers/wanx-troopers.github.io/extra-tools/z-image.md

 > ust 2 methods of getting to a 2MP image - 1) Via 1k + 2x Latent Upscale and 2) via native 1920 gen in the first place;
 > 1920 might be stretching abilities of the model

+> lower ETA to get more noise/texture,  and higher denoise will increase realism [in an upscaling wf]

 Possible alternative VAE trained on 4k images and possibly delivering a bit more detail: [UltraFlux VAE](https://huggingface.co/Owen777/UltraFlux-v1/tree/main/vae); though reactions are not fantastic.

 ## 2025.12.10